Logo

 Donovan McNabb was rumored to be a possible addition to the Vikings for the past three years, in part due to his relationship with then-coach Brad Childress, the former Eagles offensive coordinator.

-Donovan McNabb requested and was granted his release from the team on December 1,2011, with a reported interest in joining the Houston Texans, Kansas City Chiefs, or his hometown Chicago Bears, all three of which lost their starting quarterbacks for the season to injury, but were still making playoff pushes.
+Potential destinations for Donovan McNabb included the Houston Texans, Kansas City Chiefs, and his hometown Chicago Bears, all three of which lost their starting quarterbacks for the season to injury, but were still making playoff pushes.

 On July 29,2013, Donovan McNabb officially retired from professional football as a member of the Philadelphia Eagles.